Witivio/Test-release-notes/src/trust-center/communication-network-security/README.md

 ﻿# Communication & Network Security

 ## Network diagram
-In order to prepare your organization's network for TeamsPro, here is an overview of the the different network flows involved:
+In order to prepare your organization's network for Witivio solutions, here is an overview of the the different network flows involved:

 ![TeamsPro architecture](/assets/img/global-architecture.png)

-### Flows between your organization's network and the TeamsPro platform
+### Flows between your organization's network and Witivio solutions

-**All the traffic from and to the TeamsPro platform uses HTTPS protocol on port 443.**
+**All the traffic from and to the Witivio solutions use HTTPS protocol on port 443.**
 Here is a short description of each flow:
-1. *.teams-pro.com for the apps including help contents
+1. *.teams-pro.com / gpt-pro.com for the apps including help contents
 2. *.msecnd.net and *..visualstudio.com for performance metrics analysis
 3. *.windows.net for blob cache storage
 4. *.microsoft.com for Microsoft Graph API access

 ## Traffic encryption

-All the traffic from and to the TeamsPro platform is encrypted (and HTTPS protocol enforced), using [TLS v1.2](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices), ensuring secure communication between our customers and our platform.
+All the traffic from and to Witivio solutions are encrypted (and HTTPS protocol enforced), using [TLS v1.2](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices), ensuring secure communication between our customers and our platform.
 To do so, we’re using Azure Front Door as the only entry point to the app (web apps and API).

 ::: tip Online SSL Test
 You can see a detailed report of our SSL certificate using this free online service that performs a deep analysis of the configuration of our SSL: